masadcv/ScribblesWikiMONAILabelTemp/scribbles.md

 <br>
 <br>

 Fig. 2. shows the general workflow for these methods.
 A scribbles-only approach relies on an annotator to provide scribbles to indicate regions belonging to both foreground and background objects.
-These scribbles are used to build an *on-the-fly* likelihood model that enables dileneation of foreground objects.
+These scribbles are used to build an *on-the-fly* likelihood model that enables dilineation of foreground objects.
 An optimisation technique then refines these likelihood-based segmentations.
 The process can be repeated to provide additional user-scribbles to further refine the initial segmentations after which the label is saved into a dataset.

 By using scribbles as interactions in a likelihood-based approach, this method provides a balance between fully-automatic and fully-manual segmentation methods.
 It is suitable for scenarios where a pre-trained deep learning model is not available, e.g. in cold start situations, as well as when starting to label a new dataset.